-For a company buying chemicals directly from the UK, their role under CLP will change from that of a downstream user or a distributer to that of an importer following the UK’s withdrawal from the EU.
-Following withdrawal, the UK supplier will be seen as a non-EU manufacturer, with no role under CLP.
+For a company buying chemicals directly from the UK, their role under CLP will change from that of a downstream user or a distributer to that of an importer following the end of the transitional period.
+Following the transitional period, the UK supplier will be seen as a non-EU manufacturer, with no role under CLP.
 The Irish company, who will then become the EU importer, will be responsible for ensuring that all hazardous chemicals being placed on the Irish market are classified, labelled and packaged, and for certain hazardous mixtures, notified to the National Poisons Information Centre, in accordance with the CLP Regulation.
 There may also be duties with respect to notification of substances to the classification and labelling inventory at ECHA.

 Irish companies supplying chemicals into the UK should note that the chemicals will be subject to UK law after the transitional period.
 In principle, this means that they will no longer need to comply with the CLP Regulation.
 However, the label elements that are based on the United Nations’ Global Harmonised System (GHS) will remain obligatory, as the UK will still implement the GHS.
 Thus, for example, the pictograms will be valid within the UK.

 Further information on the CLP regulation and the effect of the UK withdrawal is available on ECHA’s website at https://www.echa.europa.eu/support/qas-support/browse/-/qa/70Qx/view/topic/theukswithdrawalfromtheeu